 Each social network has its own unique characteristics and best practices.
-We talked to hiring managers, recruiters and social media experts about how to use social media to optimize your job search.
+Business News Daily talked to hiring managers, recruiters and social media experts about how to optimize your social media accounts for your job search.

-As the go-to network for both job seekers and hiring managers, your top priority should be making your LinkedIn profile work for you.
+As the go-to network for both job seekers and hiring managers, your top priority should be perfecting your LinkedIn profile.

 "Hiring managers may look to your LinkedIn profile to learn more about you," said Reynolds.
 "If it doesn't match your resume with your most up-to-date jobs, projects and skills, they may be confused.
 It may send the message that you're not taking enough care with your job search or professional image."